muxinc/mux-ruby/docs/RealTimeApi.md

 api_instance = MuxRuby::RealTimeApi.new
 realtime_histogram_metric_id = 'video-startup-time' # String | ID of the Realtime Histogram Metric
 opts = {
   filters: ['inner_example'] # Array<String> | Limit the results to rows that match conditions from provided key:value pairs.
 Must be provided as an array query string parameter.
 To exclude rows that match a certain condition, prepend a `!` character to the dimension.
-Possible filter names are the same as returned by the List Filters endpoint.
+Possible filter names are the same as returned by the List Monitoring Dimensions endpoint.
 Example:    * `filters[]=operating_system:windows&filters[]=!country:US`
 }

 begin